tiwarishubham098/terraform-gets-started/Readme.md

 This Repository demonstrates Terraform implementation with AzureRm, and GitHub

-Azure function web hook test
+Azure function web hook test - change 2

 one more push
 Status of the pipeline can be checked here.